xzhoulab/iDEA/docs/index.md

 6      0.01556261 37.38101 6.199137e-10 4.595172e-14

 ```
-'DE' results from iDEA: iDEA analyzes one gene set at a time, and perform the integrative differential expression analysis and gene set enrichment analysis.
+`DE` results from iDEA: iDEA analyzes one gene set at a time, and perform the integrative differential expression analysis and gene set enrichment analysis.
 We can look at the DE results when adding the pre-selected gene set based on biological knowledge e.g.GO_REGULATION_OF_CANONICAL_WNT_SIGNALING_PATHWAY

 ```r
 ### gene set coefficient estimate, tau_1 is the intercept, and tau_2 is the coefficient